adulau/ORCRIme/databases.md

 I hope this short list helps to clarify what is the **purpose** of each **publisher** of information (website, entity, publisher...), and the **type** of dataset you can find.

-It's also important to keep in mind the **thematic** of the data,the **perspective** of analysis (financial, law, technical...) and to understand the **problematic** behind such data collection and agglomeration (what are people trying to solve or improve by putting data online?).
+It's also important to keep in mind the **thematic** of the data,the **perspective** of the analysis (financial, law, technical...) and to understand the **problematic** behind a data collection or agglomeration (for example what problem people are trying to solve and how these data can help?).

-**disclaimer**: So far most of the content is unsorted.
-Most additions of references are quick notes from study cases.
-Feel free to suggest any organisation that make sense to you and your team.
+**disclaimer**: Most additions to the list are quick notes from study cases.
+Feel free to add any resources usefull to you and your team.

 Each line tells if [MISP](https://github.com/MISP/MISP) has an import module related to it.
 If not, and you would like to see the integration, you can post an issue directly on the [MISP repository] (https://github.com/MISP/MISP/issues)